 Analytics: You may want to use analytics on your sites to see how much traffic the PBN sites get.
 However, this would either leave a footprint or you would have to create a new analytics account for each site (from different providers).
 Do not ever link your sites together in a single Analytics or Webmaster Tools (Google Search Console) account.

 That said, I actually recommend not writing any content immediately.
-Content tends to be the costliest aspect of a PBN and therefore it makes sense to check whether the domain is clean and has no penalty before spending time and money in content.
+Content tends to be the costliest aspect of a PBN (apart from the cost of an awesome expired domain) and therefore it makes sense to check whether the domain is clean and has no penalty before spending time and money in content.
 When you have a domain and hosting, I suggest you put up a website with a single page of content on it and follow the process below.

 Penalty Check One: Once you put up a default site with a single page of content, wait for a couple of weeks.
 If the site has not been indexed in 2 weeks, the domain may have been penalized.
 You can wait for an additional 2 weeks at this time, but beyond that I suggest you accept that you bought a bad domain and move on to the next one.